An999n/database-analysis/README.md

-# A simple Data analysis project for Restaurants sales data (building from scratch)
+# A simple data analysis project for Restaurants sales data (building from scratch)

 ### Python Notbook outlines